Manchester Ship Canal: Docks and wharfs

 Seven terminal docks were constructed for the opening of the canal.
 Four small docks were located on the south side of the canal near Cornbrook, within the Borough of Stretford: Pomona Docks No. 1, No. 2, No. 3, and No. 4.
 The three main docks, built primarily for large ocean-going vessels, were in Salford, to the west of Trafford Road on the north bank of the canal, docks No. 6, No. 7, and No. 8.
 In 1905, No. 9 Dock was completed on the same site.
 Dock No. 5, known as Ordsall Dock, was part of Pomona Docks, but was dug on the Salford side of the river; it was never completed and was filled in around 1905.

 Pomona Docks have also been filled in except for the still intact No. 3 Dock, and are largely derelict.
 A lock at No. 3 Dock connects it to the nearby Bridgewater Canal at the point where the two canals run in parallel.
 The western four docks have been converted into the Salford Quays development; ships using the Manchester Ship Canal now dock at various places along the canal side such as Mode Wheel (Salford), Trafford Park, and Ellesmere Port.
 Most ships have to terminate at Salford Quays, although vessels capable of passing under Trafford Road swing bridge (permanently closed in 1992) can continue up the River Irwell to Hunts Bank, near Manchester Cathedral.

 In 1893 the Ship Canal Company sold a parcel of land just east of the Mode Wheel Locks to the newly established Manchester Dry Docks Company.
 The graving docks were constructed adjacent to the south bank of the canal, and a floating pontoon dock was built nearby.
-Each of the three graving docks could accommodate ocean-going ships of up to 535 ft in length and 64 ft in beam, equivalent to vessels of 8,000 gross tons.
+Each of the three graving docks could accommodate ocean-going ships of up to 535 ft in length and 64 ft in beam, equivalent to vessels of 8,000 gross register tons.
 Manchester Liners acquired control of the company in 1974, to ensure the availability of facilities for the repair of its fleet of ships.